lizmat/articles/future-proofing.md

 There were many smaller and bigger fixes and improvements "under the hood" of the Raku Programming Language.
 Some code refactoring that e.g. made [`Allomorph`](https://docs.raku.org/type/Allomorph) a proper class, without changing any functionality of [allomorphs](https://docs.raku.org/language/glossary#index-entry-Allomorph) in general.
 Or speeding up by using smarter algorithms, or by refactoring so that common hot code paths become smaller than the inlinining limit, and this become a lot faster.

 But the **BIG** thing in the past year, was that the so-called ["new-disp" work was merged](https://6guts.wordpress.com/2021/09/29/the-new-moarvm-dispatch-mechanism-is-here/).
 In short, you could compare this to ripping out a gasoline engine from a car (with all its optimizations for fuel efficiency of 100+ years of experience) and replacing this by an electrical engine, while its being driven running errands.
-And although the electrical engine is much more efficient, it still can gain a lot from more optimizations, which have been applied since the merge.
+And although the electrical engine is much more efficient, it still can gain a lot from more optimizations.

 For yours truly, the notion that it is better to remove certain optimizations written in `C` in the virtual engine, and replace them by code written in `NQP`, was the most eye-opening one.
-The reason for this is that all of the optimization work that `MoarVM` does, can only work on the parts it understands at runtime.
+The reason for this is that all of the optimization work that `MoarVM` does at runtime, can only work on the parts it understands.
 And `C` code, is not what `MoarVM` understands, so it can not optimize that at runtime.
+Simple things such as assignment, had been optimized in `C` code, and basically had become an "island" of unoptimization.
+But no more!

 The current state of this work, is that it for now is a step forward, but also a step back in some aspects (at least for now).
 Some workflows most definitely have benefitted from the work so far (especially if you dispatch on anything that has a `where` clause in it, or use [`NativeCall`](https://docs.raku.org/language/nativecall) directly, or indirectly with e.g. [`Inline::Perl5`](https://raku.land/cpan:NINE/Inline::Perl5#description)).
 But the bare startup time of Rakudo has increased.
 Which has its effects on the speed with modules are installed, or testing is being done.